dantaeyoung/GrasshopperChallenges/README.md

 **GrasshopperChallenges** are a set of challenges designed to teach Grasshopper by creating a set of active learning / problem-solving challenges -- *learning-by-doing*, rather than *learning-by-watching-videos*.
 The challenges are designed to be fun, and also to highly limit the scope of each problem, so that learners can tackle one aspect of Grasshopper at a time.

 ##>>> [**v0.2 ZIP Download link**](https://github.com/dantaeyoung/GrasshopperChallenges/archive/v0.2.zip) <<<
-###(The challenges are being continually updated, so please check back once in a while for updated versions.)
+(The challenges are being continually updated, so please check back once in a while for updated versions.)

 ***

-## How to use this Challenges:
+## How to use this set of Challenges:

 Download the files via the ZIP link above, or clone the repository.